Deltares/QGIS-Tim/docs/qgis-tim.rst

 Qgis-Tim panel is converted into a TimML model.
 The heads are computed within the most recently created Domain polygon, at a cellsize provided by the cellsize spinbox.

+The computation result will be written to a netCDF file, in the same location as the model geopackage.
+The cellsize is included in the filename.
+Every layer of the result is automatically added to the QGIS Map View.